 The proposed development would be constructed over a period of approximately four years.
-The first phase of construction is proposed to commence in summer 2022, following approval of the planning application, with mobilisation and earthworks.
-The superstructure for the first furnace will then commence construction in September/October 2022 with an aim for it to be operational by Q4 of 2024 following an 18 month build programme.
-Construction of the second furnace would be undertaken alongside the operational aspects of the first furnace with commencement in mid to late 2024 with an aim of being operational by Q4 2025 following a 12 month build programme.
-Image 3.7 outlines the phased build of the proposed development.
+The first phase of construction is proposed to commence in summer 2022, following approval of the planning application, with ecological mitigation, overhead line diversions and general tree clearance.
+The main contractor will start on site early 2023 on infrastructure works (site set up, clearance, utilities diversions and bulk earthworks) followed by the superstructure for the first furnace with an aim for it to be operational by Q4 of 2024 following an 18 month build programme.
+Construction of the second furnace would be undertaken in parallel although fit out of the second furnace will run sequentially with an aim of being operational by Q3 2025.